 Event planning used to be as simple as sending an invitation, setting out the appropriate tableware, and hiring a caterer.
 Today, the industry has morphed into one where anything goes!
+You need the latest event planning resources to make it successful.

 Finding trustworthy online resources to help grow your event planning business can be complicated, and it is particularly difficult to find resources that are targeted towards industry professionals.